Linguistics 333: Human language and animal communication systems

 - What is structure?

 - Example: Humans.
-HO: "Language in a nutshell" (Canvas, last time)
+HO: "Language in a nutshell" (Canvas)

 - Example: Birdsong cases from the Catchpole & Slater 2008 reading.